liteseed/edge/README.md

-# Bungo
+# Arseeding

-Implementation of Liteseed Network in Go.
+Implementation of a Bundler in Go

 ## Getting Started